REST API Integration: Challenges, Best Practices, and What Breaks at Scale

 - page-based

-Even basic operations like 'get all records' require custom logic per integration.
+Even basic operations like "get all records" require custom logic per integration.
 Data consistency becomes harder when records change during pagination.

 Rate limits and throughput constraints

-Each provider enforces different limits:
+Each vendor enforces different limits:

 - requests per second